 Every actor and model in Hollywood will run across this scheme at some point, early in their career.
-You’re new in town or just making the rounds at auditions for a modeling or acting role.
+Let me set up a scenario; You’re new in town or just making the rounds at auditions for a modeling or acting role.
 You get lucky and appear in a commercial or runway event.
 Later, you’re approached by an industry insider, usually, they are a casting director or associate producer lurking around the set, and they’ll ask you if you’d like to go to a party.

 Now, this is not going to be any ordinary party, they are inviting you to an “industry party” and in most cases, this is a big deal with a lot of promise.
 You are getting a golden pass to be seen by industry insiders in a more comfortable setting.
 Agents, working actors, producers, and casting directors are usually present.